ctrueden/ctrueden.github.io/_pages/deus/SessionMon06.md

 This has the rather unpleasant effect of confusing many of the party, and causing them to attack nearby targets.
 The dwarven guards attempt to restrain them, and chaos ensues.
 Nikolai takes notes on the artifact.

-((NPCGerald|A young dwarf)) walks in, and demands to know what Xela wanted from him.
+[A young dwarf](NPCGerald) walks in, and demands to know what Xela wanted from him.
 She explains that she wants to lend these people his sword for a bit.
 At around this time, the spell wears off, and everyone straightens themselves out.

 "So you called me here to take my toy?
 Fine."
 He jabs the gigantic crystalline sword from his back into the ground and laughs.
 "Good luck; no one can wield it but me."